telerik/ajax-docs/general-information/integration-with-visual-studio/visual-studio-extensions/toolbox-configuration.md

 Starting with **Q3 2010** we introduced the Toolbox Configuration utility.
-Its purpose is to choose which version of Telerik® UI for ASP.NET Ajax to be populated in the Visual Studio’s Toolbox.
-The user can select among all versions of Telerik® UI for ASP.NET Ajax that are currently on the machine and have been either installed or downloaded using the VS Extensions.
+Its purpose is to choose which version of Telerik® UI for ASP.NET AJAX to be populated in the Visual Studio’s Toolbox.
+The user can select among all versions of Telerik® UI for ASP.NET AJAX that are currently on the machine and have been either installed or downloaded using the VS Extensions.

 The Toolbox Configurator can be launched from the Telerik menu: